shah-mir-usman/physical-ai-book/README.md

 This project is a comprehensive **24-Chapter Digital Encyclopedia** developed for the **Panaversity & GIAIC Hackathon**.
 It bridges the critical gap between **Digital AI** (LLMs, Transformers) and **Physical AI** (Robotics, Control Theory).

+The development of this platform was accelerated using **Claude CLI** and **Spec Kit Plus**, enabling rapid prototyping of complex architectures.
 Beyond a standard static resource, this platform has been engineered as an **Interactive Intelligent System**.
 It integrates **Retrieval-Augmented Generation (RAG)** to provide a real-time AI Tutor capable of answering complex queries strictly based on the provided curriculum while maintaining the ability to handle general conversational context via Large Language Models.

 Designed as a post-graduate level resource, it guides engineers from the mathematical foundations of Inverse Kinematics to deploying Vision-Language-Action (VLA) models on humanoid robots using **ROS 2** and **NVIDIA Isaac Sim**.